findy-network/identity-hackathon-2023/README.md

 # identity-hackathon-2023

-Sample codes for Findy Agency service agents.
+Sample codes for [Findy Agency](https://findy-network.github.io) service agents.

-These sample servers demonstrate how an agency client can issue and verify credentials using the Findy Agency API.
+These sample scripts and servers demonstrate how an agency client can issue and verify credentials using the Findy Agency API.
-The sample server exposes two endpoints `/issue` and `/verify` that both render an HTML page with QR code.
-The QR code can be read using [web wallet](https://github.com/findy-network/findy-wallet-pwa).
-Once a pairwise connection is established between the server and the wallet user, servers sends either a credential (`/issue`) or proof request (`/verify`) to the user.

 ## Run the sample